List of Dai of the Dawoodi Bohra: The Dā'īs

+After the death of the twenty-eighth dai mutlaq, Adam Safi Al-Din, in 1621, a small faction recognized his grandson Ali ibn Ibrahim as his successor and seceded from the majority recognizing Abd Al-Tayyib Zaki Al-Din.
+The minority became known as Alia Bohras and have followed a separate line of dais residing in Baroda.
+Holding that the era of the prophet Muhammad had come to an end, a group of Alias seceded in 1204/1789.
+Because of their abstention from eating meat they are called Nagoshias (not meat eaters).
+In 1761 a distinguished Daudi scholar, Hibat Allah ibn Ismail, claimed that he was in contact with the hidden imam, who had appointed him his hujjah and thus made his rank superior to that of dai mutlaq.
+He and his followers, known as Hibtias, were excommunicated and persecuted by the Daudiyah.
+Since the turn of the century a Bohra reform movement has been active.
+While recognizing the spiritual authority of the dai mutlaq it has sought through court action to restrict his powers of excommunication and his absolute control over community endowments and alms.
+All of these groups are numerically insignificant.

 Syedna Zoeb bin Moosa was first to be instituted to this office, and the line of Taiyabi Dā'ĩs that began in 1132.

 The second da'i mutlaq, Ibrahim Al-Hamidi (1151–1162), became the real founder of the tayyibi esoteric doctrine, which he elaborated especially in his Kitab kanz Al-walad (Book of the child's treasure).
 The position remained in his family until 1209, when it passed to Ali ibn Muhammad of the Banu Al-Walid Al-Anf family, which held it for more than three centuries with only two interruptions.
 The political power of the Yemenite da'is reached a peak during the long incumbency of Idris Imad Al-Din ibn Al-Hasan, the nineteenth da'i mutlaq (1428–1468).
 He is also the author of a seven-volume history of the Ismaili imams, Kitab uyun Al-akhbar (Book of choice stories) and of a two-volume history of the Yemenite da'is, Kitab nuzhat Al-akhbar (Book of story and entertainment), as well as works of esoteric doctrine and religious controversy.

 While the Yemenite da'is had been able to act relatively freely with the backing or protection of various rulers during the early centuries, they usually faced hostility from the Zaydi imams and in the sixteenth century suffered relentless persecution.
 Until the 23rd Dā'ī, the center of the dawat was in Yemen.
 In 1539 the twenty-third da'i mutlaq appointed an Indian, Yusuf ibn Sulayman, as his successor, evidently in recognition of the growing importance of the Indian tayyibi community.
 Yusuf came to reside in the Yemen, he died and was buried there.